 Gentlemen's lodge

-In 1651, the city council of Leiden bought the Burcht to turn it into a park.
-It was thought that an inn was also part of this, in 1652 the stately Heerenlogement was built.
-It retained this function until World War II.
-In the 19th century there were also cultural activities: a chamber of rhetoricians and a small theatre.
-After the war, the building took on various functions.
+It retained this function until the Second World War.
+In the 19th century, it also hosted cultural activities: a chamber of rhetoric and a small theater.
+After the war, the building served various purposes.
 The coach house, located between the castle hill and the Heerenlogement, dates from 1659.